Full-Size Data Loggers

 Data Retrieval Options

-Wired Links: Wired links for data retrieval include direct connection to the PC, telephone modems, short haul modems, and multidrop networks.
+Wired Links: Wired links for data retrieval include direct connection to the PC, telephone modems, and multidrop networks.
 Wired links are usually less expensive and easier to set up.
 They are also better for real-time data retrieval.

 Wireless Links: Wireless links for data retrieval include cell modems, and spread-spectrum radio modems.
 Wireless links are useful when distances, site traffic, or other obstacles make wired links impractical.
 Also, to the degree that wireless links eliminate surface runs of cable, they also reduce problems caused by electrical transients.